KevinDaldry/AANet/README.md

-# EAGNet
+# AANet
-Pre Open Source for the EAGNet code produced by Xu SiQi from NUIST, China.
+Open Source for the AANet code for *AANet: An Ambiguity-Aware Network for Remote Sensing Image Change Detection*

-Our paper still under construction will be coming out soon in April titled EAGNet: A Enhanced Ambiguity Guided and Weight Rearranged Network for Binary Change Detection in VHR Remote Sensing Images.
+The pre-trained weight for AANet on SYSU-CD will be available soon on BaiDu Netdisk.

-Model Weights for SAGNet on SYSU-CD is available.
-Please contact my E-mail 202212490401@nuist.edu.cn.
+For more information and communication, please contact me with 202212490401@nusit.edu.cn